Retirement Fund Withdrawal Calculator

 What is the purpose of a retirement fund withdrawal calculator?

-A retirement fund withdrawal calculator helps individuals determine how long their retirement savings will last given their initial balance, annual withdrawal amount, and expected investment returns.
-It provides a year-by-year projection, assesses the sustainability of a withdrawal strategy against benchmarks like the 4% rule, and estimates the total income received.
-This tool is vital for ensuring financial security throughout retirement.
+A retirement fund withdrawal calculator helps you determine how long your retirement savings will last given your balance, annual withdrawal amount, and expected investment returns.
+It provides a year-by-year projection, assesses sustainability against benchmarks like the 4% rule, and shows total income received and remaining balance.

 How does the 4% rule apply to retirement withdrawals?